-T H Njikizana (38) Independent Non-Executive Director, Zimbabwean
+TH NJIKIZANA (39) Independent Non-Executive Director, Zimbabwean

-Tapiwa is a Chartered Accountant (SA) and his professional career includes international experience in Africa, the United Kingdom and the Republic of Ireland.
-He is currently operating as a director at W Consulting, which offers services across Africa, the United Kingdom and Australia.
-Tapiwa is a member of the Association for the Advancement of Black Accountants in Southern Africa and sits on various SAICA committees, including the Accounting Practices Committee since 2007.
-He is a JSE-registered IFRS Advisor.
-Tapiwa also serves as an Independent non-executive director on the Board of Iliad Africa Limited.
+Tapiwa's professional career includes international experience in Africa, the United Kingdom and the Republic of Ireland.
+He is currently operating as a director at W Consulting, which offers various professional services across Africa, the United Kingdom and Australia.
+Tapiwa also serves as an independent non-executive director on the board of Iliad Africa Limited.